jbittel/django-multimedia/README.rst

     Screenshot:
     ffmpeg
     -y // Answer YES to all prompts
-    -itsoffset -%(offset)s // Frame offset, how far into the video to grab a screenshot -i "%(input)s" // Input file path put in automatically by the system, leave this alone -vcodec mjpeg // Video (image) codec
+    -itsoffset -%(offset)s // Frame offset, how far into the video to grab a screenshot, leave this alone -i "%(input)s" // Input file path put in automatically by the system, leave this alone -vcodec mjpeg // Video (image) codec
     -vframes 1 // We only want a single frame